-- The applicant must be 18 years of age or above.
+- The applicant must be 18 years of age or above

 Benefits of having an Investor Visa

-Getting UK Citizenship after ILR
+Acquiring UK Citizenship after ILR

-You can apply for British citizenship through naturalization after obtaining the ILR status.
-The application can be made online and by post.
-However, you will have to wait for twelve months minimum after being granted the settled status before you can apply for your citizenship.
+You can apply for British citizenship through naturalization after you’ve gone through Indefinite Leave to Remain for a specified number of years.
+The application can be made online or by post.
+However, you will have to wait for a minimum of twelve months after being granted the settled status before you’re eligible to apply for your citizenship.

-As explained throughout this article, there are significant differences between indefinite leave to remain and British Citizenship as ILR does not quite offer the same rights as citizenship.
-Though both offer some valuable privileges – you must consider the advantages of British citizenship over ILR.
-You can easily achieve your permanent citizenship after ILR if you meet the necessary requirements.
-For more information on ILR vs. citizenship, please feel free to get help from our qualified immigration experts.
+As explained throughout this article, there are significant differences between Indefinite Leave to Remain and British Citizenship, as ILR does not quite provide the same level of rights and status as citizenship.
+Though both offer some valuable privileges, you must take note of the advantages you access when transferring from ILR to citizenship.

 Is ILR a form of citizenship?